 Nothing is more inspiring than watching other successful, strong women.
 And with these great dramas that drive home a heartfelt, thrilling storyline, who needs a male actor to catch out attention when these leading ladies deserve our admiration?

 We’ve compiled some of the best female leads from the latest Korean dramas for you to binge on at home.

-This currently on-going (at the time of reporting) drama is an adaptation based on the famous 1868 novel of the same name by Louisa May Alcott.
+This well-loved drama is an adaptation based on the famous 1868 novel of the same name by Louisa May Alcott.

 Rather than the four March sisters in the original novel, the Korean adaptation follows three Oh sisters who, similar to the book, grew up in poverty.

 Actress Kim Go-eun stars as In-joo, the eldest sister who’s an accountant.
 Nam Ji-hyun plays In-kyung, an enthusiastic reporter at a news station with a drinking addiction.
 Park Ji-hu plays the youngest sister, In-hye, who has a natural talent for drawing; she’s enrolled in a prestigious art high school and is keeping secrets from her family.